-The 2007 Toyota Camry Hybrid achieves up to 40 miles per gallon.
+The redesigned 2006 Honda Civic Hybrid achieves up to 49 miles per gallon.

 The Honda Civic and Toyota Camry — longtime best-selling cars trusted for their reliability and gas mileage — now are better than ever as gasoline-electric hybrids.
 While Honda has sold a hybrid Civic for four years, the 2006 version broke the mold of its predecessor with a sharper look and improved fuel economy — about 50 miles per gallon.
 Toyota also redesigned its Camry for the 2007 model year and just released a hybrid version with fuel economy of about 39 mpg.